 Their first album, If You Can Believe Your Eyes and Ears (1966), was a huge success.
 They were one of the first well-known groups to have men and women singing together, a set-up that in their case opened the door to romantic resentment.
 Elliot was in love with Doherty, who wasn’t interested in her as a romantic partner.
 Michelle was a believer in free love, so marriage to John didn’t keep her from an affair with Doherty (among others).

-READ More: How to Grow Cucumbers in Pots
+READ More: How to Make Her Laugh

 In 2007, Michelle recalled the sexual tensions in the group to Vanity Fair, saying, “The four of us would sit around, saying, ‘O.K., you’re gonna sing the third,’ and ‘You’re gonna do the bop da bops,’ and there’d be so much sexual energy between Denny and me that we’d be playing footsie under the table, and Cass and John didn’t notice it.”
 But the liaison eventually came to light.
 Michelle later shared one painful ramification: “Cass confronted me and said, ‘I don’t get it.
 You could have any man you want.
 Why would you take mine?’”